 These are alcoholic extracts of whole plants.
-They are not suitable if you have a problem with alcohol, or if you have signs of ‘extreme heat’.
-The extracts are either used individually or are combined to meet the requirements of the individual patient.
-They are probably the most user friendly form of medicine (apart from an unusual taste).
-The usual adult dose is 5mls. in water 3 times a day.
+They are not suitable if you have a problem with alcohol, or if you have signs of “extreme heat”.
+The tinctures are either used separately, or more usually are combined, to meet the requirements of the individual patient.
+They are probably the most user-friendly form of medicine (apart from a unique taste).
+The usual adult dose is drinking a 5mls spoonful 3 times a day in a little water.

-These are concentrated powders which are re-constituted by mixing with tepid water then boiling water is added.
+These are concentrated powders which are re-constituted by mixing with warm water and drinking.
 They are usually taken 2 or 3 times a day.

 Some practitioners have capsules filled with herbs for the specific need of their individual patients.

-that the slight discomfort is more than made up for by the benefit that they receive.
+that the slight discomfort sometimes experienced is more than made up for by the benefit that they receive.

 B. Sensible Exercise

 Exercise has been shown to be essential for a healthy, harmonious life style.
-It helps to reduce stress, aids digestion, stimulates the body into endorphin release (substances within the brain).
-They produce a state of well being and benefit just about every main organ in the body.
+It helps to reduce stress, aids digestion, strengthens the immune system, and stimulates the body to secrete endorphins within the brain and nervous system.
+Endorphins produce a state of wellbeing and benefit just about every main organ in the body.

 C. Positive Thinking and Relaxation

 By definition, when we are not feeling well, we are not thinking positively.
 This does not mean that it is all in your mind, but that when we are not well it affects the whole person.
-Deep breathing, praying, meditation, yoga, tai ji quan; whatever term used the basic principle remains.
-You breathe in ‘good’ things, and breathe out ‘bad’ things.
+Deep breathing, praying, meditation, qi gong, yoga, tai ji quan; whatever term used the basic principle remains.
+You breathe in “good” things, and breathe out “bad” things.
 What you think of as good or bad is entirely down to you.

 Sit on the edge of a fairly hard chair (a dining chair for example).

-Have your feet on the floor, and your knees at 90 degrees.
+Have your feet flat on the floor, pointing forwards, and your knees at 90 degrees.

 Imagine that a piece of hair, from the top of your head is pulling directly upwards; this means that your spine is straight.

-Relax your shoulders, tuck in your chin, place your tongue where your top teeth and roof of mouth meet, and relax your eyes like a curtain being draped so they are naturally shut.
+Relax your shoulders, tuck in your chin, place your tongue inside your top teeth and, half close your eyes.

 The “Closing Down” exercises